 4. Work smarter.
 Not harder.

 If you’re a chronic multi-tasker, try to break the habit.
-Current research suggests we reduce our productivity by as much as 40 percent when we split our attention between many tasks.
+Research suggests we reduce our productivity by as much as 40 percent when we split our attention between many tasks.
 Find ways to focus on one task at a time.

 Flex Your Planning Muscle